Mobility with a disability

 - The International Office at your university is the first place to go for questions regarding academic mobility.

-- If you have questions about DAAD scholarships and funding programmes, please visit email@example.com.
+- If you have questions about DAAD scholarships and funding programmes, please contact us via: email@example.com.

 - At almost every German university and Studentenwerk organisation, there are academic advisors who provide on-site advising services to current and prospective students who have disabilities or chronic illnesses.
 Visit the website of the German Studentenwerk to find an advisor to help you.